Wallace Berman

-Wallace "Wally" Berman (February 18, 1926 – February 18, 1976) was an American experimental filmmaker, assemblage, and collage artist and a crucial figure in the history of post-war California art.
+Wallace "Wally" Berman (February 18, 1926 – February 18, 1976) was an American experimental filmmaker, assemblage, and collage artist and a crucial figure in postwar California art.

 Personal life and education

 Wallace Berman was born in Staten Island, New York in 1926.
 In the 1930s his family moved to Boyle Heights, Los Angeles.

 Berman was discharged from high school for gambling in the early 1940s and became involved in the West Coast jazz scene.
 Berman wrote a song with Jimmy Witherspoon.
 He attended classes at Jepson Art Institute and Chouinard Art Institute in the 1940s.
 For a few years from 1949 he worked in a factory finishing furniture.
-It was at the factory where he began creating sculptures from wood scraps.
-This led to him becoming a full-time artist by the early 1950s, and to an involvement in the Beat Movement.
-He married Shirley Morand (aka Shirley Berman) and together they had a son Tosh in 1954.
-He moved from Los Angeles to San Francisco in late 1957 where he mostly focused on his magazine Semina, which consisted of poetry, photographs, texts, drawings and images assembled by Berman.
-In 1961, he came back to L.A., then moved to Topanga Canyon in 1965.
-He started creating his series of Verifax Collages in 1963 or 1964.
+There, he began creating sculptures from wood scraps.
+This led him to become a full-time artist by the early 1950s, and to involvement in the Beat Movement.
+He married Shirley Morand (aka Shirley Berman) and they had a son, Tosh, in 1954.

+In 1957, Berman moved from Los Angeles to San Francisco, where he mostly focused on his magazine Semina, which consisted of poetry, photographs, texts, drawings and images he assembled.
+In 1961, he returned to L.A., then moved to Topanga Canyon in 1965.
+He started his series of Verifax Collages in 1963 or 1964.
 Director Dennis Hopper, a collector of Berman's work, gave Berman a small role in his 1969 film Easy Rider.
-He produced work until his sudden death in 1976, in a car accident caused by a drunk driver.
-Berman had said to his mother as a child he would die on his 50th birthday, and indeed he died February 18, 1976, his fiftieth birthday.
+He produced work until his death in 1976 in a car accident caused by a drunk driver.

+As a child, Berman told his mother he would die on his 50th birthday, which is precisely what occurred.